 We are hard-pressed on every side, yet not crushed; we are perplexed, but not in despair; persecuted, but not forsaken; struck down, but not destroyed-

-hard-pressed, yet not crushed…
+hard-pressed but not crushed…

 When I think of being hard-pressed, I imagine being in a trash compactor.
 The walls are closing in on me and soon I’ll be pressed into a small little box.
 It’s a feeling of being trapped.

-perplexed, but not in despair…
+perplexed but not in despair…

 Maybe you are dealing with the grief of losing a loved one or struggling at work.
 Whatever your circumstance, I pray that you will be encouraged.
 You have a Heavenly Father who loves you.
 You don’t have to be in despair because God is in control and we can rely on Him fully to see us through these trials.

-persecuted, but not forsaken…
+persecuted but not forsaken…

 There are different ways to be persecuted.
 It can literally mean that someone is trying to hurt you physically, or it can be in the form of a verbal attack.
 It can also be a general feeling that people don’t like you because of your beliefs.
 I know in my life I have felt this kind of persecution, sometimes even from people I’m close to.
 I have been questioned about my faith in Jesus on many occasions.
 I think questions are a great way to open up a discussion about Jesus, but when that discussion turns ugly, it can be a daunting task to keep it together and not lash out.
 In these times, I try to remember that I’m in good company.
 The Bible tells us that every Christian will face some kind of persecution.
 But the great news is that God promises to never forsake us!
 We can have complete confidence that He will never leave us!

-struck down, but not destroyed…
+struck down but not destroyed…

 Life is hard!
 Really hard.
 Sometimes things don’t work out the way we planned and reality hits us hard.
-When a huge emergency pops up in our life, it’s easy to feel like we’ve been struck down.
+When a huge emergency pops up in life, it’s easy to feel like we’ve been struck down.
 But we are only temporarily knocked down, not knocked out.
 God is there to pick us up, dust us off and send us back out into the world again.
 We haven’t been destroyed, we have become stronger.

 He has shown me His love and He has fulfilled His promise to see me through it every step of the way.
-I am so grateful that God has continued to put this verse in front of me over and over again.
-Every time I read it, I find the strength to face the trials of life and to have faith in hard times.
+And I’m so grateful God has continued to put this verse in front of me over and over again.
+Every time I read it, I find the strength to face the trials of life and to have faith during hard times.